michaeljclark/rv8/README.md

 About
 -------------

-The rv8 suite contains decoupled libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, a JIT assembler, LaTeX documentation, a metadata based RISC-V disassembler, a histogram tool
+The rv8 simulator suite contains libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, a JIT assembler, LaTeX documentation, a metadata based RISC-V disassembler, a histogram tool